zstoebs/site/content/projects/github-after-dark/index.md

 <i>This creates schemas for each section.
 No need to edit the HTML because After Dark's post schema has the necessary components.
 This step doesn't cause much change to section list / single page structure.
 Any post that specifies this schema in its front matter will apply the appropriate layout; this is preemptively useful if you plan to heavily customize specific sections.

 Supposedly, if you want to have a featured list of posts for each section displayed at the top of section lsit pages and the bottom of a section's single pages, then you need these schemas.
-Then, you need to add the correct [blocks](https://after-dark.habd.as/feature/featured-posts/) for each section to the config. <s>However, I still have yet to get After Dark's featured lists to work.</s> Featured lists begin to work once you have multiple posts with similar tags. </i>
+Then, you need to add the correct <s>blocks</s> for each section to the config. <s>However, I still have yet to get After Dark's featured lists to work.</s> Featured lists begin to work once you have multiple posts with similar tags. </i>

 - Copy a `list.html` file from each of the schemas and paste into `_default/`.
 Rename them to the name of the section that the schema corresponds to, e.g., `projects.html` and `notes.html`.

 <i>I used this to hack the `_index.md` files for each section.
 Hugo natively won't display any content in `_index.md` files which reside in non-leaf directories, but will for `index.md` which are leaf directories being the post-content of the site.
 However, you can override this by adding `{{ .Content }}` into the above HTML files below the header block.
-I hacked this to add alert blocks with the categories the following list of posts fall into; that way, readers can quicky jump to the [taxonomy page](https://after-dark.habd.as/feature/taxonomy-pages/) for the content that they're interested in.</i>
+I hacked this to add alert blocks with the categories the following list of posts fall into; that way, readers can quicky jump to the <s>taxonomy page</s> for the content that they're interested in.</i>

 - Partially copy the `/themes/after-dark/layouts/partials/` directory, taking `page-summary.html`, `toc-maybe.html`, and `post/meta.html`.
 Modify `page-summary.html` by deleting lines 30 and 32.